CDeenen/MaterialServer/README.md

 Run the app from the terminal.
 Either navigate to the app, or drag the app into the terminal and add the arguments after 'MaterialServer-macos' or 'MaterialServer-linux'.

 ## Material Deck
-The server should connect automatically to Foundry and (if using Material Deck) the Stream Deck.
+The server should connect automatically to Foundry and the Stream Deck.

 ## Material Keys
 ### Connecting to the Launchpad